Statement of Purpose

 Student Learning Outcomes

-The general education competencies outlined below are the intended outcomes that all students should attain by the time they graduate from Ringling College.
+The liberal arts education competencies outlined below are the intended outcomes that all students should attain by the time they graduate from Ringling College.
 Students have multiple opportunities to develop and demonstrate these abilities as creators, communicators and collaborators.

 General Education Requirements for the Bachelor of Fine Arts (BFA) Degrees in Art and Design